Table of Contents In this article

 Customer service

 You can contact CIT Bank customer service 24/7 by sending a secure message through your online or mobile banking platform.
-If you want to talk to a customer service representative, you can call 855-462-2652 during the following hours for assistance:
+If you want to talk to a customer service representative, you can call 855-462-2652 during the following hours:

 David McMillin writes about credit cards, mortgages, banking, taxes and travel.
 Based in Chicago, he writes with one objective in mind: Help readers figure out how to save more and stress less.
 He is also a musician, which means he has spent a lot of time worrying about money.
 He applies the lessons he's learned from that financial balancing act to offer practical advice for personal spending decisions.